 There are three more ultralight hydrocarbon minerals akin to evenkite and similarly obscure.
 In order of increasing weight they are dinite, fichtelite, and hartite with densities approximating 1.02, 1.03, and 1.05 gm/cc respectively.
 Dinite and hartite both have 20 carbons; fichtelite, 19.
 All three are colorless when pure and show up in petrified wood.
 Dinite comes from Tuscany, fichtelite from Bavaria, and hartite from Tuscany and Austria.

 One of the weirdest properties in the gemstone repertoire is something called tenebrescence or reversible photochromism.
 That’s when the color changes from exposure to light, like self-adjusting sunglasses, and then back again after a period in darkness.
-Several other stones will do this but HACKMANITE, especially some of the varieties from Afghanistan and Burma, carries this effect to extremes as you can see to the left: deep purple by day, pale blue by night.
+Several other stones will do this but HACKMANITE, especially some of the varieties from Afghanistan and Burma, carries this effect to extremes as you can see in the photo: pale blue by night, deep purple by day.

 A member of the sodalite or “Princess Blue” group, hackmanite distinguishes itself by the additional presence of sulfur in its makeup.
 Though discovered in Greenland way back in 1896 it’s still relatively unknown.
 It’s too soft for a ring or any other application that may take much of a beating, but fine for something like a pendant.
 It glows orange to red under UV.

 Another sodalite species, HAÜYNE (ah-ween) has sulfur like hackmanite but also incorporates calcium, bound water, and sometimes potassium.
 One of the more rarely isolated components of lapis lazuli, haüyne is mostly famous for its almost supernatural-looking blue color.